fahadazizz/automated_integration_test/README.md

 1. **Initialize Early**
    - Initialize the recorder as early as possible in your app lifecycle
-   - Use a global navigator key to access context

 2. **Development Mode**
    - Always run in development mode for recording